 While digital marketing is a mature ecosystem with proven processes and practices, digital selling is still evolving.
-Many sales organizations were reluctant to implement a digital sales transformation until COVID-19 came and forced everyone into remote selling.
+Many sales organizations were reluctant to implement a digital sales transformation until COVID-19 came and forced everyone into virtual selling.

 Today, digital selling is more important than ever.